microsoft/azuredevopslabs/labs/vstsextend/terraform/readme.md

 1. Select **Dev** stage and click **View stage tasks** to view the pipeline tasks.

       ![](images/viewstagetasks.png)

-  You will see the tasks as below
+1. You will see the tasks as below.

       ![](images/releasetasks.png)

 1. Select the **Azure CLI** task.
 Select the Azure subscription from the drop-down list and click **Authorize** to configure Azure service connection.